-Despite the fact that the State of Illinois entered into “an enforceable contractual relationship” (Article XIII, Section 5 of the state’s constitution) in 1970 of which benefits “shall not be diminished or impaired,” the State of Illinois has underfunded the Teachers’ Retirement System (TRS) since 1953 and has used this money as if it were its own private savings account to pay its other arrears and particular interests.
+Despite the fact that the State of Illinois entered into “an enforceable contractual relationship” (Article XIII, Section 5 of the state’s constitution) in 1970 of which benefits “shall not be diminished or impaired,” the State of Illinois has underfunded the Teachers’ Retirement System (TRS) for decades and has used this money as if it were its own private savings account to pay for its other arrears and special interests.

 Teachers have contributed responsibly to their pension fund, currently at 9.4 percent of their annual compensation.
-Most teachers will not receive Social Security and only if they have worked in the private sector; nevertheless, they will receive a pittance of what they have earned because of the Windfall Elimination Provision that was “enacted as part of the 1983 Social Refinancing Act” and signed into law by President Ronald Reagan.
+Most teachers will not receive Social Security and only a modicum of payment for having worked in the private sector because of the Windfall Elimination Provision that was “enacted as part of the 1983 Social Refinancing Act” and signed into law by union breaker President Ronald Reagan.

-Most teachers have worked for lower wages (and without gratuities commonly distributed in the financial private sector) throughout their career for the promise of a guaranteed defined-benefit pension plan and not for a 401 (k) savings account that will not sustain their retirement beyond a few years.
-The “earned” and “deferred” compensation of a defined-benefit plan was originally established to keep college-educated people working in an often difficult and stressful job without the higher salary, benefits, and bonuses commonly rewarded to comparably-educated workers in the private sector.
+Most teachers have worked for lower wages (and without gratuities commonly distributed in the financial private sector) throughout their career for the promise of a guaranteed defined-benefit pension plan; 401 (k) savings accounts will never sustain their retirement beyond a few years.
+The “earned” and “deferred” compensation of a defined-benefit plan was originally established to keep college-educated people working in a sometimes difficult and stressful job without the higher salary, benefits, and bonuses commonly rewarded to comparably-educated workers in the private sector.
 It is significant to note that nearly 60 percent of all TRS pension annuitants are paid less than $50 thousand each year; a little more than half of this group (33 percent) is paid less than $20 thousand (TRS).

-To challenge and to attempt to change a teacher’s constitutionally-guaranteed rights and benefits is an encroachment of their right to human dignity and justice that the state and the country’s laws protect.
+To challenge and to attempt to impair a teacher’s constitutionally-guaranteed rights and benefits is an encroachment of their right to human dignity and justice that the state and U.S. laws protect.
 It is unethical, injudicious and discriminatory for policymakers to default on those promises.
-Moreover, to call it a “shared sacrifice” as Tyrone Fahner of the Civic Committee of the Commercial Club of Chicago did at the “Fixing Illinois Public Pensions forum on April 9th when “billions of tax dollars [across the nation] have been directed to the rich, leaving local government services starved for funds and jobs” (Pulitzer-Prize Winner David Cay Johnston) is a travesty of justice and hypocrisy.
+Moreover, to call it a “shared sacrifice” as Tyrone Fahner of the Civic Committee of the Commercial Club of Chicago claimed at the “Fixing Illinois Public Pensions forum on April 9th when “billions of tax dollars [across the nation] have been directed to the rich, leaving local government services starved for funds and jobs” (Pulitzer-Prize Winner David Cay Johnston) is a travesty of justice and blatant hypocrisy.

 It is true that at the time of the 1970 Illinois Constitutional Convention, the state’s pension systems were no better funded than they are today (Eric Madiar, Chief Legal Counsel to Illinois Senate President John Cullerton and Parliamentarian of the Illinois Senate).
 Any dialogue about TRS and other public pension systems being underfunded is misleading because it refers only to the retirement systems’ long-term unfunded liability (the current value of future financial obligations minus available assets).
-It is evident that Illinois policymakers, members of the Civic Committee and Civic Federation, and journalists of the Chicago Tribune, et al. want to terminate the constitutional promise to public employees.
+It is evident that Illinois policymakers, members of the Civic Committee and Civic Federation, and so-called journalists of the Chicago Tribune, and others want to renege on the constitutional promise to public employees.

-The unfunded liability of the pension systems grew exponentially because of the state’s inconsistent funding methods, unreliable accounting methods, and “special deals” made by legislators and other union and business community stakeholders that were to be funded with future monies.
-The scapegoating of public employees, especially teachers, exacerbated when greed and corruption, particularly flagrant in the financial sector, exploded into the Great Recession.
-This, of course, came after eight years of inordinate military spending for two “costly” wars, deregulation and unprecedented tax cuts for the wealthy by the federal, state and local governments.
+It is also true the unfunded liability of the pension systems grew exponentially because of the state’s inconsistent funding methods, unreliable accounting methods, and “special deals” made by legislators (and sometimes with union and business community stakeholders that were to be funded) with future monies.
+The scapegoating of public employees (especially teachers) exacerbated by greed and corruption particularly flagrant in the financial sector exploded into the Great Recession.
+Of course, this came after eight years of inordinate military spending for two “costly” wars and deregulation and unprecedented tax cuts for the wealthy by the federal, state and local governments.
 This tsunami of debt intensified every state’s budget deficits.
-In Illinois, add fiscal irresponsibility, incompetence, avarice, and corruption, and we have the formula for this state’s financial debacle.
+We can add fiscal irresponsibility, incompetence, avarice, and corruption to Illinois' financial debacle.

 Consider the funding records of these Illinois governors to the Teachers’ Retirement System since 1949.
 The following is the total employer’s (the state’s) contribution as a percentage of the actuarial requirement (TRS):